naznsan/naznsan/README.md

 # 👋 Justin Kim's Profile

-I'm a Web Developer based in Auckland, NZ.
+I'm a Software Developer based in Auckland, NZ.

 At the moment I'm currently working as a Software Developer at Microsoft.